✓ Updated February 2026

 Frequently Asked Questions

-Beyond the Brandenburg Gate and Reichstag, what's a must-see historical site that often gets overlooked?
+Beyond the Brandenburg Gate and Reichstag, what's a 'must-see' that most tourists miss?

 What is the cheapest month to visit Berlin, Germany?